-Exhibit a one-page written description of your project, including goals, plans, accomplishments, and evaluation of results.
-Include up to 4 pictures of your accomplishments AND exhibit an original design decorated cake using more than 5 techniques.
-Exhibit may use cake OR cake forms.
+- Exhibit a one-page written description of your project, including goals, plans, accomplishments, and evaluation of results. - Include up to 4 pictures of your accomplishments AND exhibit an original design decorated cake using more than 5 techniques. - Exhibit may use cake OR cake forms.

-50336 CHALK/CARBON/PIGMENT: DIVISION A & B
+50336a CHALK/CARBON/PIGMENT: DIVISION A, B, or C

-DIVISION A: CANVAS, PAPER, GLASS: Any original artwork is done with pencils, chalk, pens, ink, paint, charcoal, dyes, etc., on canvas, paper, or glass.
-This would include all painting, sketching, drawing, cartooning, original non-computer-generated graphics, printing, etc. Painted and/or glazed pre-formed ceramics and painted porcelain dolls are not eligible for State Fair exhibit.
-Drawings and paintings should be matted or framed under glass.
+DIVISION A: CANVAS: Any original artwork is done with pencils, chalk, pens, ink, paint, charcoal, dyes, etc., on canvas.
+This would include all painting, sketching, drawing, cartooning, original non-computer-generated graphics, printing, etc. Drawings and paintings should be matted or framed under glass.
 (Exceptions: Oil and acrylic paintings do not require glass and are not required to be matted.)
-Watercolor, chalk, pen & ink, computer-generated art, etc. require some protective covering.
+Watercolor, chalk, pen & ink, etc. require some protective covering.
 Gallery frames are acceptable.
 Canvas paintings that continue "over the edges" are acceptable without frames; however, the piece must still be prepared for hanging.
-Matted pieces without frames are acceptable, however, the piece must be prepared for hanging, OR it must include a photo of the artwork being displayed in a non-hanging manner.
+Matted pieces without frames are acceptable; however, the piece must be prepared for hanging, OR it must include a photo of the artwork being displayed in a non-hanging manner.
 There is no specific requirement for the type of mat used.